-There are six mandatory units, three internal and three external.
-Learners must complete and achieve at Near Pass grade or above all the three mandatory external units.
-Learners must complete all three mandatory internal units and achieve a pass or above in at least two of these units.
+There are eight mandatory units, four internal and four external.
+Learners must complete and achieve at Near Pass grade or above in all mandatory external units and achieve a Pass or above in all mandatory internal units in group A. Learners must complete all units in group B and achieve a Pass or above in at least two units.